daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA/us003/01.requirements-engineering/Readme.md

 >   Human resources manager fills in all fields for collaborator registration.

->	Each collaborator is characterized by having a unique name, a date of birth, a date of admission, an adornment, a type of identification document and a number, as well as two contact details (mobile phone and email).
+>	Each collaborator is characterized by having a unique name, a birthday, a date of admission, an adornment, a type of identification document and a number, as well as two contact details (mobile phone and email).

 >	The job will be chosen from the list of jobs registered in US02.